-ΔCO_2 primary energy content{s,y} = ΔCO_2 primary{s,y} - ΔCO_2 demand primary energy{s,y} (6)
+$$\Delta CO_2$$ primary energy content{s,v} = ΔCO_2 primary{s,v} - ΔCO_2 demand primary energy{s,v} (6)

 CO2 Emissions from Electricity Generated Outside of the Electric Power Sector

 Not all electricity used in the United States is generated by the electric power sector.
 In the commercial and industrial sectors, coal, natural gas, petroleum, and biomass are also used to generate power for onsite use (accounting for 4% of total generation).
 Table A-2 presents our analysis of CO_2 emissions originating from electricity generation outside of the electric power sector.